-In this last chapter we consider a range of ethical issues which are central to all the theoretical models discussed in previous chapters.
-These include the importance of adequate training for counsellors, the need for ongoing supervision and personal development and issues relating to the working relationship between counsellor and client.
+In this last chapter we consider a range of ethical considerations, which can be grouped under the heading of 'Fitness to Practice' as set out by the BACP (2013, page 7).
+These include the importance of adequate training for counsellors, the requirement for ongoing supervision and personal development, and issues relating to the therapeutic relationship between counsellor and client.

 The word 'ethics' refers to the study of right and wrong behaviour, and in the counselling context this has special relevance.
-This is because of the close nature of the therapeutic relationship and the possibility of abuse which exists within it.
-Indeed, the actual counsellor/client relationship is perhaps the most important topic in this section, and many of the other issues, such as confidentiality, are impossible to separate from it.
-The subject of confidentiality will be discussed at some length in this chapter, its limitations identified, and some examples will be given to highlight the difficulties it might present.
-Client/counsellors, good practice, counsellor limitations and knowing when to refer will also be taken up and discussed.
+This is because of the close nature of the therapeutic relationship and the possibility of abuse that exists within it.
+Indeed, the actual counsellor-client relationship is perhaps the most important topic in this section, and many of the other issues, such as confidentiality, are impossible to separate from it.
+The subject of confidentiality will be discussed in this chapter, its limitations identified, and some examples will be given to highlight the difficulties it could present.
+Client-counsellor good practice, counsellor limitations and knowing when to refer will also be discussed.
+Finally, in this chapter we shall also discuss two very important dimensions of counselling: diversity of client groups and feminist counselling.